Bridge of the world

 - Ministry of Health ("Ministerio de Salud" or MINSA)

 - Social Security Fund (Caja del Seguro Social or CSS)

-Hospital Santo Tomas: run by the Ministry of Health is the main hospital for our clinical incomings (except for Pediatrics clerkships), it is located in the heart of the Panama City just in front of the Panama Gulf.
-We offer the clinical clerkship of Surgery, Internal Medicine, Cardiology, GynObst and Pyshiatric.
+Hospital Santo Tomas: run by the Ministry of Health, is the main hospital for our clinical incomings (except for Pediatric clerkships), it is located in the heart of the Panama City just in front of the Panama Gulf.

-Hospital del Niño: it is where our Pediatrics clerkships take place.
+Hospital del Niño: it is where our Pediatric clerkships take place.
 Also ruled by the Ministry of Health and located just beside Hospital Santo Tomas, in front of the Panama Gulf.

-- Instituto Oncologico Nacional (National Cancer Center) or ION: It is a Hospital and Research Center, dedicate to the cure and research of cancer.
-We started our contracts with this hospital recently.
+- Instituto Oncologico Nacional (National Cancer Center) or ION: It is a Hospital and Research Center, dedicated to the cure and research of cancer.

 - Columbus University (COLUMBUS)